melezhik/perl-plugin/README.md

 - Build process consists of these steps:
     - cwd to `source directory` directory
     - if `lookup last tag` is set find 'tagged' directory with maximum version number and cwd to it
-    - setup local::lib to workspace/cpanlib directory
+    - setup local::lib to `workspace/cpanlib` directory
-    - runs "cpanmini -i ." to install everithing into workspace/cpanlib directory
+    - runs "cpanmini -i ." to install everithing into `workspace/cpanlib` directory
 - Make distrubitive process consists of these steps:
     - cwd to `source directory` directory
     - copy workspace/cpanlib into current working directory
     - runs "perl Build.PL && ./Build manifest && ./Build dist" to create cpan distributive
-    - copies cpan distributive to workspace/`distributive directory`
+    - copies cpan distributive to `distributive directory`
     - doing some cleanup